The Infrastructure Behind Your Rankings

 Technical SEO is the work done to ensure a website can be properly crawled, indexed, and understood by search engines.
 It operates beneath the content layer — it is not about what a page says, but about whether Google can access the page at all, how quickly it loads, whether it works correctly on mobile, and whether the signals it sends are consistent and unambiguous.

 Crawlability is the starting point.
-Google uses automated bots to discover and read web pages.
 If a page is blocked by the robots.txt file, hidden behind a login, or not linked from anywhere else on the site, Google cannot find it.
-Most small business websites do not have intentional crawl blocks, but accidental ones — pages excluded during a template migration, orphaned pages with no internal links, misconfigured settings — are common and often go undetected.
+Accidental crawl blocks — pages excluded during a template migration, orphaned pages with no internal links, misconfigured settings — are common and often go undetected.

 Indexation is the next stage.
-A page that Google can crawl may still not be indexed — added to Google's database of pages — if it has been marked with a noindex tag, if it duplicates another page without a clear canonical signal, or if Google judges it to have insufficient content to be worth indexing.
-Checking which pages are and are not indexed is a basic diagnostic step that many businesses have never done.
+A page that Google can crawl may still not be indexed if it has been marked with a noindex tag, duplicates another page without a clear canonical signal, or has insufficient content to be worth indexing.

-Schema markup is structured data added to a page that helps Google understand what the content represents — whether it is a service, an article, a business, a FAQ, or a review.
-It does not directly improve rankings but it enables rich results in search, such as star ratings, FAQ dropdowns, and business information panels, which improve click-through rates from the results page.
+Schema markup is structured data that helps Google understand what content represents.
+It enables rich results in search — star ratings, FAQ dropdowns, business information panels — which improve click-through rates from the results page.

-For most small business websites, technical SEO issues are not numerous or complex.
-They are usually a small number of specific problems — a slow site, some unindexed pages, missing schema — that can be identified quickly and fixed without significant cost.
+For most small business websites, technical SEO issues are a small number of specific, identifiable problems.
 The value of a technical audit is knowing which problems actually exist rather than assuming everything is working correctly.

 Technical SEO FAQs

 On-page SEO is about the content of a page — what it says, how it is structured, and what keywords it targets.
-Technical SEO is about the infrastructure — whether Google can access the page, how fast it loads, and whether the signals it sends are consistent.
+Technical SEO is about the infrastructure — whether Google can access the page at all, how fast it loads, and whether the signals it sends are consistent.
 Both are necessary.
+The Crawl-to-Convert Chain means that technical problems upstream always limit what on-page work can achieve downstream.

 Schema markup is structured data that tells Google what type of content a page contains.
 For service businesses, the most valuable schema types are LocalBusiness, Service, FAQPage, and Article.
-It is not mandatory but it enables rich results in search that improve visibility and click-through rates.
+It does not directly improve rankings but enables rich results in search — star ratings, FAQ dropdowns, and business information panels — which improve click-through rates from the results page.

 Contact Us